Water spigot and trash receptacles located conveniently throughout campground

 Directions

-From Franklin, North Carolina, take U.S. Highway 64 west approximately 12 miles, passing through Winding Stair Gap.
-Near the bottom of the mountain from the gap, turn left on West Old Murphy Road (State Route 1448) and watch for a directional sign for the campground.
-Go 1.9 miles and turn right on Forest Road 67 at the Standing Indian Campground sign.
-This is a paved road.
-Go 1.7 miles and turn right into the campground.
+From Franklin, NC, take US Highway 64 west approximately 12 miles through Winding Stair Gap.
+Near the bottom of the mountain, turn left on West Old Murphy Road (SR 1448) and go 1.9 miles.
+Turn right on Forest Road 67 at the Standing Indian Campground sign and go 1.7 miles to the campground entrance.

 Amenities